knaw-huc/kweepeer/README.md

 This is a initial proposed planning for this task.
 The bulk of the work will be conducted in the first part of 2025:

-* Q4 2024 - Preparatory work: investigation, exploration, planning, architectural design
+* Q4 2024 - Preparatory work: investigation, exploration, planning, architectural design, some prototyping
     * **Deliverable:** this plan
 * Q1 2025 - Backend Implementation
     * **Deliverable:** Backend service & modules (this repository)